jduck/csw-slides-2024/slides.md

 ## Disclaimer

-I feel vastly underqualified to cover this topic.
 This presentation is my best effort to show the state of the art and share my experiences, thoughts, and opinions.

 Please take time to think about the content and formulate your own ideas/response.